Drainage issues should be reported to Jeremiah May by email at email@example.com, or by phone at 910-798-7129.

 No, the county does not issue Stormwater Permits within the city limits.
 Please contact the City of Wilmington at 910-341-5856.

 No, the county issues an Authorization to Construct (ATC) Permit based on a county Stormwater Permit for water quantity.
 Development within New Hanover County may also require a state Stormwater Permit for water quality.

 No, wetlands permitting is handled by the North Carolina Department of Environmental Quality (DEQ) or the United States Army Corps of Engineers (USACE).

-New Hanover County does not currently have a funded stormwater utility.
+New Hanover County does not currently have a funded stormwater service.
 Drainage work completed on private property is the responsibility of the property owner.

 The New Hanover County Engineering Department does oversee small, beneficial drainage improvements projects within the unincorporated areas of the county, outside the city limits.
 For more information, please contact Jeremiah May by email email@example.com, or by phone at 910-798-7129.

 The Engineering Department is located in the Development Services Center, Suite 160 within the New Hanover County Government Center located at 230 Government Center Drive.